NethServer/nethsecurity/packages/ns-objects/README.md

 ## Host

 Objects of type `host` are used only as labels inside the UI to display details on firewall rules source and destinations.
-This kind of objects can't be used inside `absfirewall` not `firewall` config: if the user changes the IP address of an host object, such change is not propagated to any other configuration file.
+This kind of objects can't be used inside `absfirewall` or `firewall` config: if the user changes the IP address of an host object, such change is not propagated to any other configuration file.

 Example of `/etc/config/objects`: